 What are MPAN and MPRN numbers?

-Switching your electricity or gas can seem intimidating.
-That’s why we’ve put together this complete guide to understanding MPAN and MPRN numbers and how they affect the price of your energy contract..
+Here’s how you can find your MPAN and MPRN numbers and how they affect the price of your energy contract.

 How to find your MPAN and MPRN numbers